Cookies on this website

 BSc, PhD

-Sam joined the NDPH in January 2022 to work as a genetic epidemiologist in the China Kadoorie Biobank genomics team.
-Before working at the NDPH, Sam completed his PhD in ancient DNA and statistical genetics at UCL Genetics Institute and a BSc in Biology at the University of Sheffield.
-He has also worked on the genetics of wild insect populations.
+Sam completed a PhD in ancient DNA and statistical genetics at the UCL Genetics Institute and a BSc in Biology at the University of Sheffield.
+He has also researched the genetics of wild insect populations.